May 15 Column: Water Conservation

 Drip irrigation systems and mulch are two water-saving techniques.

-For my garden column, I decided to write about the importance of water conservation in our landscapes.
+For my garden column, I wrote about the importance of water conservation in our landscapes.
 No matter where you live, it’s so important that we all do what we can to preserve this precious resource.
 You can read my column in today’s edition of The Spokesman-Review: Water conservation – be wise with your landscape .
 Or you can read the text of my column underneath the video below.

 If you’re wondering what that eye-catching flower is at the very top of this post, it’s Achillea (yarrow) ‘Paprika’.
 This is a great example of a drought-tolerant perennial.